opiy-org/asterisk-ari-php/README.md

 - JSON Validation with justinrainbow/json-schema

-- Get rid of JSON Mapper exceptions for Client.
-Not his fault!

-- Rename GuzzleExceptions to something from the own library.

-- Subtypes Getter/setter public and class that was extended from no getter/setter and protected attributes!?

 - Add a MissingParams model to /messages?
 This is only required when the WebSocketClient fails during Startup so wayne?!

-- Take care of Lists in models!!!!
-Not yet implemented

 - @required annotation for models